Workflow is a legacy feature for Chef Automate, which was designed for managing changes to both infrastructure and application code.

 /home/workflow/.ssh/authorized_keysfile on the new VM.

-Confirm the hostname and IP addresses of the Chef Automate server and the Chef servers in
+Confirm the hostname and IP addresses of the Chef Automate server and the Chef Infra Servers in

 /etc/hostswould contain lines like: